Regional Center for

 University Partners: East Carolina University, Excelsior College, Florida International University, Idaho State University, Maine Maritime Academy, Missouri University Research Reactor, North Carolina State University, South Carolina State University, Texas A&M University, University of Florida, and the University of Massachusetts, Lowell.

 Agencies & Other Organizations: American Nuclear Society, CasEnergy Coalition, Center for Energy Workforce Development, Department of Energy (Nuclear & EM Divisions), Institute of Nuclear Power Operations, Manufacturing Extension Partnership, National Association of Community College Entrepreneurs, NASA, Nuclear Energy Advisory Committee, Nuclear Energy Institute, Nuclear Regulatory Commission, Oak Ridge National Lab, SRSCRO, Waste Management, and the U.S. Navy.

-Other ATE Centers: 360, Florida Advanced Technological Education Center (FLATE), Southeast Regional Center for Laser and Fiber Optics Education (LASER-TEC), National Center for Systems Security and Information Assurance (CSSIA), and National Center for Welding Education and Training (Weld-Ed).
+ATE Centers: The 360 Center of Excellence, Florida Advanced Technological Education Center (FLATE), Southeast Regional Center for Laser and Fiber Optics (Laser-TEC), National Center for Systems Security and Information Assurance (CSSIA), National Center for Welding Education and Training (Weld-Ed)